JoseVL92/web-requester/README.md

 # http_requests
-HTTP sync / sync library that works with both: requests and aiohttp, exploiting the best of each one
+HTTP sync / sync python library that works with both: requests and aiohttp, exploiting the best of each one